ALWAR TOURISM GUIDE:

 City Palace or Vinay Vilas Mahal: An 18th century palace, harmoniously blending the Rajput and Mughal styles of architecture.
 While the ground floors have been converted into government offices and district courts, the upper apartment is presently a museum.

-A rich collection of the Indian armoury are among other exhibits of the museum.
+A rich collection of the Indian armory are among other exhibits of the museum.

 Timings: 10:00 am. to 5.00 pm.
 (Closed on Friday and gazetted holidays.
 Free entry on Monday).

-A marvellous ‘chhatri’ with unusual Bengali roof and arches, also known as the ‘Moosi Maharani’s Chhatri’, is situated in this area. more..
+A marvelous ‘chhatri’ with unusual Bengali roof and arches, also known as the ‘Moosi Maharani’s Chhatri’, is situated in this area. more..

 Purjan Vihar (Company Garden): A picturesque garden, laid out during the reign of Maharaja Shiv Dan Singh in 1868 AD.
 The garden has an enchanting setting called ‘Shimla’ which was built by Maharaja Mangal Singh in 1885 AD.
 The lush surroundings and the cool shades make it the idyllic visiting spot during summers.